lightmetrica/lightmetrica-v3/doc/component.rst

 Querying information
 ===========================

-A component provides a way to query underlying components and the framework utilizes this feature to implement some advanced features.
+A component provides a way to query underlying components.
+The framework utilizes this feature to implement some advanced features.
-Every component with underlying components must implement the following functions: :cpp:func:`lm::Component::underlying` and :cpp:func:`lm::Component::foreachUnderlying`.
+To support querying of the underlying components, a component must implement both :cpp:func:`lm::Component::underlying` and :cpp:func:`lm::Component::foreachUnderlying` functions.

 :cpp:func:`lm::Component::underlying` function return the component with a query by name.
 :cpp:func:`lm::Component::foreachUnderlying` function on the other hands enumerates all the underlying components.
 ``visit`` function needs to distinguish both unique_ptr (owned pointer) and raw pointer (weak reference) in the second argument.
 Yet :cpp:func:`lm::comp::visit` function will call them automatically according to the types for you.
+For instance, the component containing ``unique_ptr`` is like

 .. code-block:: cpp